Coolway99/Discord-Pokebot/README.md

 NOTE: THIS BOT IS STILL IN DEVELOPMENT

 Please note that I cannot work on this bot 24/7, as such documentation or code may be out of date

+Pokébot is licensed under GNU GPL v3.
+Any code here without a license is also licensed under GNU GPL v3.